 Let’s start at the beginning.
 A service contract is an agreement to provide a specific level of service and support in exchange for a fixed fee.
 Instead of guessing when a customer is going to call for service or new parts and sending an invoice after each separate occurrence, you can anticipate how many hours you will dedicate to a customer and how much revenue that will generate over a set period of time.

-Contracts also allow your dispatch and field technicians to prioritize service tickets and make it easy to track the profitability and ROI of each contract.
+Contracts also allow your dispatcher and field technicians to prioritize service tickets and make it easy to track the profitability and ROI of each contract.
 The goal, of course, is to generate a consistent profit while providing your customers with the same great service they’ve come to expect at a standard rate.

 Here is how you can set up service contracts to maximize ROI in five easy steps: